sajalshres/linux-dev-box/README.md

 ## Known Issues

 - Vagrant not working with latest version on VirtualBox, revert back to version mentioned in **Requirement**
 - Virutal Box incompatible with Windows Hypervisor.
 Disable the windows hypervisor platform.
+- Docker is not responding, uninstall docker and upgrade it or update vagrant box.

 ## Contributers
 1. Sajal Shrestha